alfifrr/werent-backend/README.md

 > **Equipment Rental Platform Backend Service**

 A modern, secure, and scalable Flask-based backend API for an equipment rental platform.
-Built with best practices, modular architecture, comprehensive authentication system, and interactive API documentation.
+Built with best practices, modular architecture, comprehensive authentication system, and interactive API documentation using OpenAPI 3.0.

 ### Architecture Pattern
 This project follows the MVC (Model-View-Controller) pattern: